idaho/hassio-trash-card/README.md

 TrashCard requires [Mushroom][mushroom-url] for Home Assistant to be installed.
 Please follow the installation instructions of Mushroom.
 Once you have installed Mushroom you can continue install TrashCard using HACS (preferred) or manually.

 TrashCard requires a calendar to get its data from.
 This calendar must be known by Home Assistant as an entity.
-Check [Home Assistant calednar integrations](https://www.home-assistant.io/integrations/#calendar) for more information on how to add it.
+Check [Home Assistant calendar integrations](https://www.home-assistant.io/integrations/#calendar) for more information on how to add it.

 ## Installation